evkx/evkx.github.io/content/models/ford/_index.md

 ---
 title: Ford EV models
 linktitle: Ford
-description: Ford is one of the world's leading automakers, with a history of innovation and excellence that spans more than a century.
-Ford is also committed to leading the transition to a more sustainable and electrified future, with a range of hybrid and electric vehicles (EVs) that offer performance, efficiency, technology and convenience.
+description: "Ford is one of the world's leading automakers, with a history of innovation and excellence that spans more than a century.
+Ford is also committed to leading the transition to a more sustainable and electrified future, with a range of hybrid and electric vehicles (EVs) that offer performance, efficiency, technology and convenience."
 weight: 30
 ---
 Ford is investing $22 billion in electrification through 2025 as part of its plan to lead electrification in areas of strength.
 The company is electrifying its most iconic products - the Mustang, F-150 and Transit – with many more to come in the years ahead.